 The Federal Nursing Home Reform Act, enacted in 1987, protects the rights and well-being of elderly residents in assisted living facilities across the United States.
-This Act establishes comprehensive guidelines and standards that nursing homes must meet to receive Medicare and Medicaid funding.
-These regulations encompass various aspects of care, including:

 - Resident rights